aidanbush/Reviewer-Recommender/README.md

 ## Running the artifact

-To run the artifact simply call the run.sh bash script.
+To run the artifact you must first create a github access token (https://github.com/settings/tokens) and store it in a file named `access_token` in the `code/` directory.
+And then simply call the run.sh bash script from within the `code` directory.

 It may take over an hour to run to completion.